stefanKuijers/angular-advanced-seed-yo/README.md

   - $ npm install grunt-notify --save-dev
 6. [ ] Switched from jasmine to Mocha/Sinon
 7. [ ] Write some meaningfull tests

-# Distributing the workflow
-In case you want to use this workflow or distibute it to other colleagues follow the following steps.

-1. Make sure Setup > Prequisits are fullfilled on the computer
-2. Clone repo
-3. $ npm install
-4. $ bower install
-5.